Meet the craze of the moment: terracotta color!

 - The Tennui Large Table Lamp – Keep the natural palette going with the right kind of lighting.

 Terracotta Treasure Hunt: Etsy Finds in the Color of the Moment

 If you’re not yet up for the challenge of committing to a terracotta color wall, start small.
 Looking forward to adding a pop of terracotta color in your home?
-Here is a curated collection of Etsy treasures featuring the shade of the moment:
+Here is a curated collection of Etsy treasures and bohemian trends featuring the shade of the moment: